Kilian36/bellman-ford-parallel/README.md

 The graph generator is written in python and puts all the graphs at the needed path.

 The model checker compares the output of all the distances folders in results with the ones in grountruths.

+For a more detailed structure of the implementations refer to the project report found in this report.